Equilibrium Combinatorial Self-Assembly via Generating Functions: Bond systems, structures, and assemblies

-While our framework provides a ``syntax'' for describing possible structures, we need additional criteria to determine which structures are physically valid.
-This is analogous to how logical systems use axioms and deduction rules to determine which well-formed expressions are valid.

-It is important to note that this theory is phenomenological in nature.
-Even when we can formally specify which structures are valid, this does not guarantee their existence in nature.
-The theory's predictive power is inherently limited by our empirical understanding of the system being modeled.
-However, the framework is flexible enough to incorporate new observations and constraints as our understanding improves.

-For example, while proteins are fundamentally made of atoms, we often model them using higher-level building blocks like amino acids or secondary structure elements ($\alpha$ helices and $\beta$ sheets).
-The bond system formalism can accommodate these different levels of description.

-In practice, the validity of structures is best determined through dynamics---specifically, which structures are reachable through physical assembly processes.
-While we defer a detailed treatment of dynamics to a future publication, we can still study equilibrium behavior.
-Under appropriate assumptions (particularly detailed balance), the equilibrium distribution depends only on:
+A bond structure is \emph{connected} if its underlying undirected graph is connected.
+Physical validity is determined by which structures are reachable through assembly dynamics.
+Under detailed balance, the equilibrium distribution depends only on which structures are reachable and the energy content of the bonds.